tszheichoi/awesome-sensor-logger/STUDY_WEBHOOKS.md

 <img width="662" height="477" alt="Screenshot 2025-11-18 at 14 40 56" src="https://github.com/user-attachments/assets/0dc24436-a11a-4d7b-a7da-081d45288a8a" />

 Tap C to make sure Sensor Logger can reach the endpoint.
-Sensor Logger will attept to call your endpoint with dummy information that can be used to download a testing zipped recording.
-If you see a tick, that means it was sucessful.
+Sensor Logger will attempt to call your endpoint with dummy information that can be used to download a testing zipped recording.
+If you see a tick, that means it was successful.
 After you create your Study, both you as the investigator and all your Study participants can see that Webhooks are enabled, as shown in D.